wyaneva/romantick-android/README.md

 RomanTICK
 =========

-An Android app for personal use
+An Android TODO app with a romantick twist ;)